 So, stick to a maximum of three social media platforms.
 Engage with people and promote the blog.

 Pinterest vs. SEO

-I’m not saying, appear on Pinterest’s first page is easy but, it is easier than Google’s first page for sure.
+I’m not saying appearing on Pinterest’s first page is easy, but it is easier than Google’s first page for sure.

-You won’t believe if I said, I know a few bloggers who attract thousands of views/sales coming specifically from Pinterest.
+You wouldn’t believe me if I said I know a few bloggers who attract thousands of views/sales coming specifically from Pinterest.

-They don’t even care about Google’s rules; they, however, manage to appear on Pinterest’s first page.
-I also couldn’t believe until they show me their Analytics reports.
+They don’t even care about Google’s rules; they manage to appear on Pinterest’s first page.
+I also couldn’t believe it until they showed me their analytics reports.

-Isn’t that enough you to understand the power of Pinterest?
+Isn’t that enough for you to understand the power of Pinterest?

-So, give Pinterest a chance while you are considering the social media platforms suit for your blog.
-You will not regret.
+So, give Pinterest a chance while you are considering the social media platforms suitable for your blog.
+You will not regret it.

 Creating content for Pinterest based on your articles is much more comfortable and fun.
 It is like taking a break from writing or doing a hobby.